jisellejones/kickstarter-analysis_JJones/README.md

 ### Challenges and Difficulties Encountered
 When trying to reach a conclusion about which month might be best or worse to begin a campaign, it was difficult to reach a conlusion from looking at only the number of outcomes.
 It was difficult to differentiate between the success of campaigns being correlated with the month of the year or the higher number of campaigns launched.
 In May 166 campaigns were launched versus December when only 75 campaigns were launched, so we had to consider a different method of analysis to eliminate the number of campaigns.

+When comparing the outcomes to the campaign goals, the data showed a 67% success rate for campaigns with goals from $35,000 to $44,999.
+Based on percentages alone, it would seem reasonable to conclude that these goal ranges would be more likely to yield successful campaigns; however, there are only 9 campaigns total for this range of campaign goals.
+I would be unreasonable to make any conclusions based on such a small amount of data.

 ---
 ## Results
 From these analyses, we can conclude that May is the best month to begin a campaign.
 We can also conclude that beginning a campaign in December may increase the likelihood of the campaign failing.

 Campaigns that have a campaign goal of less than $5,000 are more likely to be successful than campaigns that have campaign goals of $5,000 or more.
+The number of campaigns was small for campaign numbers with goals in the range of $25,000 to $49,999 rendering the analysis inconclusive for campaign goals in these ranges.
+However, out of 14

 While there was a substantial amount of data for this dataset, the data was gathered from many different countries.
 In order to determine the likelihood of success in a particular country, further filtering could be applied to determine if conclusions drawn for all countries applies to a particular country.

 Unfortunately, there was not enough data in the plays category to capture patterns within the canceled campaigns during particular months of the year.
 There was no data about canceled campaigns when determining the outcomes of campaigns based on campaign goals.
 Future analyses may consider taking a closer look at this data set by analyzing canceled campaigns across all parent categories or all subcategories of theater campaigns rather than simply the play subcategory.

-- What are some other possible tables and/or graphs that we could create?
-Since the data comparing campaign outcomes to campaign goals was gathered as different ranges, a histogram or scatterplot might be more useful when analyzing the data to determine.
+Since the data comparing campaign outcomes to campaign goals was gathered as different ranges, a box plot or scatterplot may offer some deeper insight into the data.

 Future analyses may also consider looking at correlations between the successful and failed campaigns in months where a greater percentage of campaigns were successful and months where a greater percentage of campaigns failed along side the campaign goal data for those months to determine if there are better or worse campaign goals during different months of the year.